leshnevskyi/sort-it/README.md

-# Algorithms
+# Sort It!

-A demo project that visually features popular sorting algorithms.\ Implemented with JavaScript leveraging React.
+A demo project that visually features popular sorting algorithms.\
+Implemented with JavaScript leveraging React.